zk1tty/rebrowse-app/roadmap.md

 - Identifying workflows is not easy for customers.
    - target businesses first.
 - Business people have better ideas.
-  - They deligate cheap freelancers to operate the specific tasks, and ask them reports.
+  - They delegate cheap freelancers to operate the specific tasks, and ask them for reports.

-## Target workflow
+## Target workflow 🌹

 - Social media content creation
   - include text, image and video generation